Jury finds Alex Jones must pay Sandy Hook parents more than $4 million

-AUSTIN, Texas (KXAN) — An Austin jury found Infowars host Alex Jones must pay more than $4 million to the family of Sandy Hook shooting victim over claims on the show the shooting was a hoax and parents were crisis actors.
+AUSTIN, Texas (KXAN) — An Austin, Texas jury found Infowars host Alex Jones must pay more than $4 million to the family of Sandy Hook shooting victim victim over claims on the show the shooting was a hoax and parents were crisis actors.

 The verdict, returned on Thursday, marks the first of two sums of money the jurors have been asked to calculate after hearing nearly two weeks of testimony in the case.